zedlopez/ifm/The Recipe Book.md

 		say "(first waiting until [the owner] is distracted)";
 ```

 The right approach to use also depends a bit on how systematic a change we anticipate.
-We may find that instead rules become cumbersome when we want to specify behavior for a very large number of objects.
+We may find that instead rules become cumbersome when we want to specify behaviour for a very large number of objects.
 It's fine to have

 ``` inform7
 Instead of tasting the arsenic: